 - Unlawful Purchase of a Firearm: Obtaining and transferring a firearm to someone who is not legally allowed to possess it is against the law in Colorado.
 While felony charges can be filed against those accused of giving firearms to felons and other prohibited individuals, licensed gun dealers can also face a class 2 petty offense if they fail to post clear, visible signs regarding this gun law.

-The experienced Colorado Springs gun defense lawyers at Anaya-McKedy, P.C. have deep knowledge of Colorado gun laws and how to defend people against various weapons charges.
+The experienced Colorado Springs gun defense lawyers at Anaya & Chadderdon, P.C. have deep knowledge of Colorado gun laws and how to defend people against various weapons charges.

 Get More Answers About Gun Laws & Defending Against Gun Charges in Colorado 30+

-If you or a loved one has been charged with a gun offense in Colorado, contact a 5-star criminal defense attorney at Anaya-McKedy, P.C.
+If you or a loved one has been charged with a gun offense in Colorado, contact a 5-star criminal defense attorney at Anaya & Chadderdon, P.C.
 As former prosecutors with decades of criminal trial experience, we are highly effective at anticipating the prosecution’s tactics to craft strong, strategic defense cases for all types of gun and weapons charges.